Film equipment insurance might be cheaper than you think

 Video professionals pay around $43 per month for a business owner’s policy, or around $520 per year.

 Professional liability insurance

 Also known as errors & omissions insurance, professional liability insurance covers you in the event that a customer sues you over undelivered or unsatisfactory work.
 If you’re unable to finish a project because a hard drive crashed or was stolen, your property insurance would cover the damage or theft of the equipment—but not the cost of a lawsuit from your customer.
 Professional liability would cover your attorney’s fees, court costs, and any settlements.

 Video professionals typically pay a median premium of $53 per month, or $639 annually, for professional liability insurance.
 The rate will depend on the type of services you offer and other key factors.

 Workers' compensation insurance

-If you have any employees, you will also most likely need workers’ compensation insurance, which is required in almost every state and provides essential coverage for workplace injuries and related liabilities.
+If your video production company has any employees, you will also most likely need workers’ compensation insurance.
+This policy is required in almost every state and provides essential coverage for workplace injuries and related liabilities.

-Compare quotes from trusted carriers with Insureon
+Compare film production insurance quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
-Once you find the right policy for your small business, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers and insurance brokers.
+Once you find the right policy for your small business, you can begin coverage and get your certificate of insurance from the insurance company in less than 24 hours.